 The ROM Youth Cabinet (YC) is a culturally diverse and integrated group of Indigenous and non-Indigenous youth between the ages of 16-21 years old from Toronto and the Greater Toronto Area.
 The YC is facilitated by an Indigenous young professional, and uses an Indigenous framework and a for-youth-by-youth philosophy to provide members with the tools they need to build leadership skills, explore their community, and tell their stories.
 Each year, members collaborate on a culminating youth-centred and ROM-focused project that cultivates the members’ communication, leadership, and technical skills.

 YC members published poems and stories on the storytelling platform Wattpad, in an anthology titled The Journey: Friday Nights at the Museum.
-The writings were inspired by the Daphne Cockwell Gallery of Canada: First Peoples and the members' individual connections to ancestral objects in the gallery.
+The writings were inspired by the Daphne Cockwell Gallery dedicated to First Peoples art & culture and the members' individual connections to ancestral objects in the gallery.

 Videos with Regent Park Focus Youth Media Arts Centre (2016)

 In partnership with Regent Park Focus Youth Media Arts Centre, YC members created videos for Regent Park TV focused on social justice issues and areas of interest as defined by the youth, and how those issues and interests connect to the ROM staff, programs, collections, and exhibitions.

 Please visit the recruitment page for more information.